traefik/traefik/docs/configuration/logs.md

   [accessLog.filters]

-  # statusCodes keep only access logs with status codes in the specified range
+  # statusCodes keep access logs with status codes in the specified range
   #
   # Optional
   # Default: []
   #
   statusCodes = ["200", "300-302"]

+  # retryAttempts keep access logs when at least one retry happened
+  #
+  # Optional
+  # Default: false
+  #
+  retryAttempts = true
 ```

 To customize logs format: